 Winters can be tough, especially if you are living in a city that has an especially long, cold and dark season.
 As an Australian from the sunny state of Queensland, lower temperatures and shorter days are a struggle.

 During my year living in Europe, I suffered tremendously from the cold and rain.
 The lack of sun also affected my mood in a way I did not expect.
-After talking to Europeans, I learned that many people take winter escapes to brighten their disposition and help get them through to spring.
+After talking to Europeans, I learned that many people take winter escapes to brighten their disposition.

 So, I planned my escape.
 Here is why I chose Portugal as the perfect place to rediscover the sun and sea on a budget.